jarodise/koreader-importer/cline_docs/currentTask.md

 ## Current Objectives

+-   Implement a feature to support importing annotations from multiple books within a directory.
 -   Implement a feature to allow users to set a custom output destination for the generated markdown files.
 -   Test the application with various scenarios.
 -   Write comprehensive documentation.